Linuxfabrik/monitoring-plugins/check-plugins/grafana-version/README.md

 ## Overview

-This plugin lets you track if Grafana is End-of-Life (EOL).
-To compare against the current/installed version of Grafana, the check has to run on the Grafana server itself.

-This check plugin alerts n days before or after the EOL date is reached.
-Optionally, it can also alert on available major, minor or patch releases (each independently).
+Checks the installed Grafana version against the endoflife.date API and alerts if the version is end-of-life or if newer major, minor, or patch releases are available.
+By default, alerts 30 days before the official EOL date.
+The offset is configurable.

+**Data Collection:**

+* Determines the installed Grafana version by executing `grafana-server -v`
+* Compares against the [endoflife.date API](https://endoflife.date/api/grafana.json) to determine EOL status and available updates
+* Caches API responses locally for 24 hours to reduce external requests

+**Compatibility:**

+* Linux only (must run on the Grafana server itself)

+**Important Notes:**

+* The check must run locally on the Grafana server because it executes `grafana-server -v` to determine the installed version.

 ## Fact Sheet